 In terms of temperament, the Chow Chow is known to be more aggressive, independent, vigilant, and protective compared to the calm, loving, affectionate, and loyal nature of the Bernese Mountain Dog.
 Both parent breeds are highly intelligent.
 They also have thick coats that require relatively little care, but they do shed a lot.
 Initially, both breeds were used for herding and drafting tasks, but they were later developed as companions and watchdogs.
 Today, both breeds are recognized as versatile companion dogs that can adapt well to different living situations.

-Ahead, we look at Berner Chow dog breed, its history, personality, pros and cons of owning an Berner Chow, characteristics, and must-see facts.
+Ahead, we look at Berner Chow dog breed, its history, personality, pros and cons of owning an Berner Chow, characteristics, and must-know facts.
 We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Berner Chows!

 Dog Breed | Berner Chow |